-- a.
-IATEFL is committed to maintaining and promoting a professional environment within which its members treat each other with courtesy and dignity.
-Members should respect the knowledge, insight, experience and expertise of fellow members, Head Office staff, relevant third parties and members of the general public. - b.
-Members should communicate effectively, avoiding language or behaviour which may come across as offensive, inappropriate or insensitive. - c.
-Whilst feedback and constructive criticism are welcome and greatly valued, members should avoid being regularly or continuously critical of IATEFL and/or other members and volunteers, as this negates the positive, collaborative nature of the association.
+- IATEFL is committed to maintaining and promoting a professional environment within which its members treat each other with courtesy and dignity.
+Members should respect the knowledge, insight, experience and expertise of fellow members, relevant third parties and members of the general public. - Members should communicate effectively, avoiding language or behaviour which may come across as offensive, inappropriate or insensitive.